an-electric-sheep/twitter-inline-expand/README.md

 # Twitter Inline Expansion

-Userscript for inline-expansion of `:orig` full-resolution twitter images
+Userscript for inline-expansion of `:orig` full-resolution twitter images.
+Also works on `mobile.twitter.com`.

 <a href="twitter-orig.user.js?raw=true">Install Link</a>